-Play around with the numbers to figure out your savings goal, then pop some numbers into a retirement calculator to determine the annual amount you should be squirreling away.
-You can also experiment with how early or late you want to retire and how much you expect from Social Security.
+Play around with the numbers to figure out your savings goal.
+Then, pop some numbers into a retirement calculator to determine the annual amount you should be squirreling away.
+You can also experiment with how early you want to retire and how much you expect from Social Security.

 Consider Opening an IRA

 Once you figure out how much you would like to save each year to meet your retirement goals, think about all the available retirement account options.
 You definitely want to contribute to your 401(k) as much as your employer will match.
 That automatically adds a big chunk of cash to your portfolio without costing you a dime.

 Beyond that, though, you should consider investing in an IRA.
 There are two types: a traditional and a Roth IRA.
 Like a 401(k), a traditional IRA allows you to invest with pre-tax dollars, saving the tax burden until withdrawal time comes.

 A Roth IRA, on the other hand, is funded with your money after you’ve paid taxes on it.
 The plus side is that once you retire and start taking withdrawals, you won’t have to pay any taxes at all.
 That includes all of your earnings, which have hopefully accumulated significantly over the years.